gsgalloway/zksnark-sudokus/halo2/README.md

 # Halo2 Sudoku Verifier

-Halo2 is a member of the PLONK family of SNARKs published and implemented by the ZCash team.
+Halo2 is a member of the PLONK family of SNARKs.
 It is built as a Rust library, similar to `libsnark` and `bellman`.

 ## Setup